CommWebTeam/en_to_fr_mapper/README.md

 The tool goes down the english content list in order of the string length of the content (the longest pieces of content appear first on the ordered content list).
 For each value in the list, it searches the new structure for the value using the following rules in order:
 - full tag/line (the content should consist of either an entire line in the new english structure, or the entire content for a tag)
 - partial tag/line (the content is only part of a line or tag)
 - full tag/line match once substrings common to list numberings are removed (for example, ignore any substring [0-9Ii]+\. that the content begins with).
-Currently checks for numeric and roman list numberings; alphabetical list numberings aren't checked for as false positives are more likely.
+Currently checks for numeric and roman list numberings; alphabetical list numberings are optional as false positives are more likely.
 - superscript and subscript tags ignored in the new english structure
 - spacing differences ignored
 - all differences between non-alphanumeric characters ignored (but the positions of the non-alphanumeric characters have to be the same)